 If the idea of having no-bake cookies is more head scratch-worthy than delicious-sounding, then its time to come to the raw side.
 Allow us to explain why this cookie recipe is just about as amazing as cookies get.

 But these no bake cookies are one of the easiest ways to make something nutrient dense and energy packed that requires literally no time (or skill) at all to make and no oven required.
-Even better, with the kids (or yourself) going back to school, there’s no better snack or sweet treat to have on hand than these babies.
+Even better, for busy people, there’s no better snack or sweet treat to have on hand than these babies.

 Packed with just five simple, and pantry-stocked, ingredients, there’s no excuse not to make these no-bake cacao cookies as soon as possible.
 Why?
 To be a total convert on the whole raw vegan cookie thing, of course.
 Those whole food ingredients include: